-On a related side note, Apple has its own USDZ format based on Pixar’s USD format.
-Khronos member NexTech AR is developing for both streams: Apple and the rest of the world.
+On a related side note, Apple had adopted USDZ format developed by Pixar for its Universal Scene Description (USD).
+Khronos member NexTech AR supports USDZ as well.
 The USDZ format includes a Quick Look feature on Macs allowing users to look at a file without running an application.
 They can see a USDZ file using the spacebar.

 Khronos president, Neil Trevett says, “we are seeing that the primary format for investing in toolchains, viewers, guidelines, repositories of content such as Smithsonian, etc., is glTF.
 This is because it is an open standard that everyone can influence and no one company can change/discontinue the normal advantages of any effective, truly open standard under multi-company governance.”